RaviSoji/plda/README.md

 __Dependencies__

-There are three ways You can install dependencies.
+There are three ways you can install dependencies.

 1. If you don't use virtual environments:
     `pip install PATH/TO/PARENT/DIRECTORY/plda`.
 2. To install within a virtual environment you already created, first activate that environment, and then run `pip install PATH/TO/PARENT/DIRECTORY/plda`.
-3. If you want to create a Conda environment _and_ install this package into that environment, first navigate your way into the directory containing this `README.md` file.
+3. To create a Conda environment _and_ install this package into that environment, first navigate your way into the directory containing this `README.md` file.
-   Then run the following to create a Conda environment named "plda".
+   Then run the following to create a Conda environment named "plda" with
+    this package installed.

     ``` shell
     conda env create -f environment.yml -n plda  # plda is the environment name.
     ```

-You get Conda by downloading either [Anaconda or Miniconda](https://docs.conda.io/projects/conda/en/latest/).
+You can get Conda by downloading either [Anaconda or Miniconda](https://docs.conda.io/projects/conda/en/latest/).
+I prefer the latter because it wastes less disk space.

-For full specification of dependencies, see [environment.yml](./environment.yml).
+The full specification of dependencies is in [environment.yml](./environment.yml).

 __Usage__
 1. If you installed this package in a virtual environment,